johnblakey/rivers-simple-frontend/README.md

 - ~~Add Terms of Use page, create a separate page~~
 - ~~Delete riverdetails gaugeName properties, (workaround need now removed)~~
 - ~~Fix river graph disappears when runnable toggle clicked~~
-- Create Dockerfile - deploy to Cloud Run
+- ~~Create Dockerfile - deploy to Cloud Run~~
 - Verify prod changes - deploy to Cloud Run
 - Create tailwind css
 - Create simplified slug code for main and river-level-chart.ts
+- Use Apple style toggle for sorting vs button
+- Add CSS to about.html

 ### Production

-- TODO - Put Lit in production mode (verify if other tech needs prod mode)
+- Verify I put Lit in production mode by using | $ npm run prod:build | in the Dockerfile
 - Verify that Cloud Run backend deployment is set to production env after frontend deployment
+- Fix Network error when putting in ENVIRONMENT production in the Cloud Run instance